Back Track: Reception

+Reception was mixed.
+Nintendo Power felt the game came close to a "bull's-eye".
+They enjoyed the smooth movement and scrolling.
+The best feature was its multiplier modes.
+Nintendo Power gave it a 4 out of 5.

 IGN praised the game for its solid framerate, but noted that the story at times "Doesn't work", and that the humor was "groan-worthy".
 The game was panned in the press for being mediocre in comparison with other FPS games released around the same time.
 It had an average rating of 56% on GameRankings.